inaka/PictureViewMaster/README.md

 ### Install

-Drag this files to your project :
+Drag THESE files to your project :
 `PictureMasterViewController.xib`
 `PictureMasterViewController.swift`
 `PictureMasterImageView.swift`